wso2/docs-is/en/docs/deploy/secure-userstore-using-pbkdf2.md

 # PBKDF2 hashing
-We can use Password-Based Key Derivation Function 2 (PBKDF2) hashing method to securely store user passwords in user stores.
+Password-Based Key Derivation Function 2 (PBKDF2) hashing algorithm is a modern hashing algorithm recommended by NIST.
+We can use PBKDF2 hashing method to securely store user passwords in user stores.
 This method reduces the risk of brute-force attacks due to insecure passwords.

 This guide walks you through the steps of configuring PBKDF2 as the hashing algorithm of a JDBC userstore.

 !!! note
-    Currently PBKDF2 supports only JDBC userstores in Asgardeo.
+    Currently, PBKDF2 supports only JDBC userstores of WSO2 Identity Server.

-## Prerequisite
-You should have a secondary JDBC userstore added.
-[Create a JDBC user store](../configure-secondary-user-stores) if you don’t already have one.

 ## Configure PBKDF2 hashing
 To configure PBKDF2 hashing on a JDBC user store:

-1. On Identity Server management console (`https://<IS_HOST>:<PORT>`), go to  **Manage > Userstores**.
+1. On Identity Server management console (`https://<IS_HOST>:<PORT>`) and [create a JDBC user store](../configure-secondary-user-stores).

+    !!! info
+        - You may also use an existing user store which does not have any users in it.
+If you already have users in the userstore, once the hashing algorithm is configured these users will not be able to get authenticated.

-2. Select the secondary JDBC userstore you have created.
+2. Navigate to  **Manage > Userstores**, select the secondary JDBC userstore you have created.
 3. Navigate to the **User** tab of the userstore and expand the **Show more** section.
 4. Edit the following properties with the values given:
     <table>
         <tr>
             <th>Property</th>